- Publication date

 - Policy areas

 The Renewables Obligation (RO) requires licensed electricity suppliers to source a proportion of the electricity they supply to UK customers from renewable sources.
 We set suppliers’ obligations as a number of Renewables Obligation Certificates (ROCs).
-The obligation levels for 2015/16, announced by the Department of Energy and Climate Change (DECC) on the 1 October 2014, are:
+The obligation levels for 2017/18, announced by the Department for Business, Energy & Industry Strategy (BEIS) on the 1 October 2016, are:

 - Presenting ROCs to us

 - Making a buy-out payment of £45.58 per ROC

 - Using a combination of ROCs and a buy-out payment.

 Any suppliers who do not meet their obligations in full by the end of 1 September will need to make a late payment by 31 October.